 • Additional ammunition for High Mobility Artillery Rocket Systems (HIMARS);

-• 100 High Mobility Multipurpose Wheeled Vehicles (HMMWVs);
+• High Mobility Multipurpose Wheeled Vehicles (HMMWVs) Ambulances and medical equipment;

-In total, the United States has committed more than $19.3 billion in security assistance to Ukraine since the beginning of the Biden Administration.
-Since 2014, the United States has committed more than $21.4 billion in security assistance to Ukraine and more than $18.6 billion since the beginning of Russia's unprovoked and brutal invasion on February 24.
+In total, the United States has committed $20 billion in security assistance to Ukraine since the beginning of the Biden Administration.
+Since 2014, the United States has committed approximately $22.1 billion in security assistance to Ukraine and more than $19.3 billion since the beginning of Russia's unprovoked and brutal invasion on February 24.